rubanaaz/student-rubanaaz-100daycoding/README.md

 Problem Statement:For two strings A and B, we define the similarity of the strings to be the length of the longest prefix common to both strings.

-📌 Day 8: Digital Frequency:
+📌 Day 8: Digital Frequency

 Problem Statement:Given a string,s , consisting of alphabets and digits, find the frequency of each digit in the given string.